kentico-ericd/xperience-manager/README.md

 See [our documentation](https://docs.xperience.io/xp/developers-and-admins/configuration/macro-expressions/macro-signatures) for more information about macro signatures and the available options.

 1. (optional) Select a profile with the [`profile`](#managing-profiles) command
-1. Run the `macros` command from the directory containing the `xman.json` file, which will begin the macro wizard:
+1. Run the `macros` command from the directory containing the [configuration file](#configuration-file), which will begin the macro wizard:

    ```bash
    xman macros